ITunes Store: Universal Music Group

-On July 1, 2007, the New York Times reported that Universal (the world's largest music corporation at the time of writing) would not renew its annual contract to sell music through iTunes.
+On July 1, 2007, The New York Times reported that Universal (the world's largest music corporation at the time of writing) would not renew its annual contract to sell music through iTunes.
 Instead, Universal said that it would market music to Apple at will, allowing it to remove its songs from the iTunes service on short notice if the two sides did not agree on pricing or other terms.

 On August 9, 2007, UMG announced a plan to sell some songs in MP3 format, without Digital rights management, through a variety of online services such as Amazon Music and the newly created gBox.
 While these tracks continue to be available through the iTunes Store, Universal chose to license these songs in DRM-free formats only through other services.

-NBC Universal TV series
+NBCUniversal TV series

 On August 31, 2007, Apple announced that programs on NBC's 2007–08 television schedule would not be available on iTunes.
 NBC had informed Apple the previous day that it would not be renewing its contract.
 It was later clarified that this change only applied to series produced by NBCUniversal-owned Universal Television, including Universal-produced shows on other networks such as House.
 NBC programs produced by other studios, such as Chuck (Warner Bros.) and Journeyman (20th Century Fox), would remain available on iTunes.

 Apple has publicly asserted that NBC would only renew their contract if Apple agreed to a price increase of per episode, which they did not.
 NBC disputes that claim, claiming that Apple balked at NBC's request to package shows together and make wholesale pricing more flexible.
 NBC claims that they never asked to double the wholesale price and insisted that their shows would be sold by the iTunes Store through early December.
 Other networks who sold their shows via iTunes did not follow suit.
 On December 1, 2007, NBC shows were pulled from the iTunes Store.

-On September 9, 2008, Apple and NBC Universal announced that NBC's TV shows were once again available on the US iTunes Store.
+On September 9, 2008, Apple and NBCUniversal announced that NBC's TV shows were once again available on the US iTunes Store.

 The UK iTunes Store has many shows from NBC available, although they are distributed by Universal Studios.
-The pricing for these seasons are higher than they were on the US store, an example being, Season 3 of The Office is priced at vs. (US Store HD).
+The pricing for these seasons are higher than they were on the US store, an example being, Season 3 of The Office is priced at vs. (HD version from US store).